gkorpal/gkorpal.github.io/_drafts/draft2.md

 # Build Details

 As I said above, Intel Core i3 9100 would have been a better choice in terms of processing power.
-Moreover, after the launch of 10th gen CPUs that build would have costed the same (about $300 for CPU+MOBO+RAM) since though CPU and motherboard will be little more expensive than the AMD counterparts, the RAM will be really cheap (since only 2400 MHz supported).
-So, instead of following the recommendation for gaming PC, I could have got better Linux support for about the same price by going for Intel instead of AMD.
+However, even after the launch of 10th gen CPUs that build would have costed about $20 more since though the RAM will be really cheap as only 2400 MHz is supported by i3 (-$10), the CPU and motherboard (H310) will remain a little more expensive than the AMD counterparts (+$30).
+So, instead of following the recommendation for gaming PC, right now one can get a better Linux support for about the same price by going for Intel instead of AMD.
+AMD build is better than Intel if one plans to play games and do overclocking by buying a better motherboard and monitor.

 | PC Part | Model   | Price before tax/shipping (round figure) | Comments |
 | ------------- |-----------------|------------------------| ----------|